I love doing DIY projects and I enjoy giving advice to others to help them on their projects.

 During a recent home remodeling project, my wife and I couldn’t agree on what to do with our old dining room chandelier.
-She wanted to toss it while I hate letting things go to waste.
-Then I got the idea to repurpose and transform it into a Halloween chandelier.
+She wanted to toss it, but I can't stand letting things go to waste.
+I got the idea to repurpose and transform it into a Halloween chandelier.

-Below are the steps for how I created my Halloween chandelier.
-I hope they help inspire your own Halloween decorating project.
+Below, I describe how I created my Halloween chandelier.
+I hope these instructions and photos help inspire your own Halloween decorating project.

 Let’s start with a quick list of things you’ll need:

-1. An old chandelier or other light fixture.
+- An old chandelier or other light fixture

-5. Any decorations you want to add (optional).
+- Any decorations you want to add (optional)

 If you want to convert your light to use a plug, then you’ll also need the following: